Skip to main content

 Magenta Horizon Game Cover

-Magenta Horizon is a single player hack and slash game with a fantasy theme.
+Magenta Horizon is a single player hack and slash game with fantasy and dark fantasy themes.
 It was developed by Maddison Baek(Hellfire Railway Interactive) and was released on December 6, 2024.
-It received very positive reviews from players.
+It received positive reviews from players.

 Magenta Horizon is a fast-paced 2D action platformer game that is heavily inspired by the Spectacle Fighter genre.
 Playing as a Reaper of the twisted purgatorial afterlife, push your skills to the limit to destroy the hordes of demons and epic bosses to reach your destination.